 * Please note that the mention by Mold Avoiders members of products or services in the Mold Avoiders forum or Facebook group does not constitute any kind of recommendation or endorsement by the Mold Avoiders or Paradigm Change organization; by me (Lisa Petrison); or by any other Mold Avoiders staff member.

-50. Mold Avoiders is a recovery help forum, not a support group.
+52. Mold Avoiders is a recovery help forum, not a support group.
 Although you very well may find emotional support here, please keep in mind that the primary purpose of the forum is to provide information and discussion that will help individuals to move toward recovery from their illness.
+In particular, please use the forums in order to seek out solutions to problems, rather than to complain about problems for the sake of complaining about them.

 Both the Mold Avoiders standalone forum and its associated Facebook group are closed forums.
 Although anyone may become a member of either of these, discussions cannot be viewed by non-members or robots.
 Discussions thus should not be searchable online.
 I promise that this level of privacy will continue to be maintained permanently in the future for both these forums.